 Mass Effect makes heavy use of this one for its racist propaganda.
 Nothing would sound as universal and yet personally applicable if they said "Krogans started the war" instead of "The Krogans started the war".

 Confident language: phrasing questions asking for explanation as commands or statements.
 I had an argument on the Prismata subreddit where I said another poster was being "immature".
 His response was well-phrased: instead of "How is it immature to ...?", he said "Explain how it is immature to ..."
-Questions - at least of the sort that request explanation - are a sign of uncertainty; commands are more forceful and express more confidence.
+Questions - at least of the sort that request explanation - seem to signal uncertainty, which I suspect is because they signal uncertainty outside of arguments.
+That puts you in a low status position.
+Commands are more forceful and express more confidence.

 Sarcasm!
 The more I pay attention to how arguments go and how different speech patterns seem to affect people's feelings, the more I appreciate just how powerful sarcasm is.
 The most charismatic people I've ever seen make heavy use of this.
 I think part of the reason humor is so powerful is because it makes people (not just the audience, but also you and possibly even your opponent) enjoy hearing your rebuttals, which of course creates a strong bias for them to side with you.